 - (e) (Voting for directors) At an election of directors, an Ordinary Member has the right to one vote for each Ordinary Membership they hold, subject to this constitution (including clause 4.5).
 An Ordinary Member is entitled to vote only for a director for the Region in which their address is recorded in the Register as at the Closing of the Register.
-However: - (i) if that address is outside the Combined Territory, then that person may vote to elect a director for the Region as decided under clause 14.2(b)(ii); and - (ii) for an Ordinary Membership held by Joint Members, the relevant address is the address of the Joint Member whose name appears first in the Register in respect of that Ordinary Membership. - (f) (Right to stand for election as a director) An Ordinary Member who meets the eligibility requirements set out in clause 11.2 has the right to stand for election as a director.
+However: - (i) if that address is outside the Combined Territory, then that person may vote to elect a director for the Region as decided under clause 14.1(b)(ii); and - (ii) for an Ordinary Membership held by Joint Members, the relevant address is the address of the Joint Member whose name appears first in the Register in respect of that Ordinary Membership. - (f) (Right to stand for election as a director) An Ordinary Member who meets the eligibility requirements set out in clauses 11.2 and 15.3 has the right to stand for election as a director.
+However, this is subject to clauses 15.7(b) and 15.8(c)(vi).